 The federal Davis-Bacon Act requires that prevailing wages be paid on federally funded public works projects, such as construction, repair or alteration of public buildings, or construction of public roads or bridges.
 The federal law sets a minimum threshold of $2,000, meaning if a public works contract is for an amount in excess of $2,000, then prevailing wages must be paid.
 States must abide by the Davis-Bacon Act when federal funds are involved in public works projects within the state.

 The prevailing wage law covers only construction workers in specific types of occupations and does not apply to all workers on public works projects.
-The prevailing wage for the covered occupations is determined by the U.S. Deptartment of Labor through surveys of wages paid in those occupations in surrounding areas, so that the wages reflect the local economy.
-The prevailing wage is not established by either the state or federal government, but instead by these surveys, which are to include both union and nonunion labor.
-A state with a higher construction wage in general will therefore have a higher prevailing wage.
+The prevailing wage for the covered occupations is determined by the U.S. Department of Labor through surveys of wages paid in those occupations in surrounding areas so that the wages reflect the local economy.
+The prevailing wage is not established by either the state or federal government, but instead by these surveys, which are to include both union and non-union labor.
+A state with a higher construction wage, in general, will therefore have a higher prevailing wage.
 The surveys are conducted on a regular basis to respond to changing local economies.